alexhake/smeshi/README.md

 # smeshi
-Spacemesh monitoring suite
+Spacemesh Monitor.
+Not quite ready for the big time.

 ## Setup

 ### Config
-Copy the config file into config.json
+Copy the example config file into config.json

+Below are explainations of the various options.
 ```

 "wait_time": 10, # This is how long between updates in seconds.
 10 is recommended minimum